carlosm27/api-website-checker/README.md

 - [ ] Add an endpoint to return log information detail.
 - [ ] Add email notifications using Red Email
 - [ ] Create frontend with Vuejs
-- [ ] Add autentication and autorization
+- [ ] Add authentication and authorization